wstan77/stb-test-vue/README.md

 # STB Group Project Test
+First of all, It's necessary install *npm* , because we will need use npm command on our shell.
+You can see more information here: https://www.npmjs.com/get-npm.

 It will be necessary to do some steps for running this project.
 This is a CRUD operations project using VueJS library of Javascript.
 ## Project setup